instacart/Snacks/src/components/Buttons/docs/Radio.md

 ```

 ### Groups
-To create a radio group where only one button can be checked [see here](#radiogroup).
+To create a radio group where only one button can be selected [see here](#radiogroup).

 ### Styling
 You can pass an object to the `style` prop for styling the label, radio button and wrap element using Radium's structure: